How Much Do I Need to Retire by 40? Can I retire at 40?

 With an expected life span of 45 years and a principal of $1.5 million, you can withdraw approximately $2,750 from your retirement account in the first month.
 The investor also receives regular dividends.

 Over time, the portfolio’s dividend yield will increase.
 But passive income will still be less than the average wage.
-According to the Bureau of Labor and Statistics, it will be $4,960 in the first half of 2024.
+According to the Bureau of Labor and Statistics, it was $5,000 a month (in the third quarter of 2024).

 A person who plans to retire early would be wise to save more than $1.5 million.
-They may need to save $50,000 a year or more.
+They may need to put aside $50,000 a year or more.

 How to Retire in 5 Years